 Organizations and Intelligence agencies are now using User Behavior Analytics or UBA to detect when legitimate user accounts/identities have been compromised by external attackers or are being abused by insiders for malicious purposes.
 DARPA, earlier had launched a program known as Cyber Insider Threat (CINDER) that proposed to monitor the “keystrokes, mouse movements, and visual cues” of insider threats.

-Technology Find the Next Insider Threat
+Technology to Find the Next Insider Threat

 Organizations must implement ways to monitor and evaluate employees continually.
 Advanced monitoring tools that identify life stressors, strong emotions, and atypical behavior can provide early warning of potential misconduct or spot small-scale malicious acts before they become something more sinister, writes Daniel McGarvey a counterintelligence expert at Alion Science and Technology.